Opportunities and Limitations in Broadband Sensing: Quadratic scaling of IQFI

-In order to have quadratic scaling in $T$, we must have a number of pulses $N$ that scales linearly with $T$.

-We will now see that the bound Eq.~(\ref{eq:discrete-bound}) can be used to show that the IQFI can scale at most quadratically with time, so that up to a constant the IQFI of the $gX$ protocol scales as fast as possible.
+We will now see that the bound Eq.~(\ref{eq:discrete-bound}) can be used to show that the IQFI can scale at most quadratically with time, so that up to a constant the IQFI of the $gX$ protocol grows as rapidly as possible in time.

 A continuous-time protocol involves a control Hamiltonian $G$ that gives a total Hamiltonian of the system